-Federal law requires that the IM agency provide Medicaid eligibility to any applicant for whom the following conditions exist:
+Federal law requires that the IM agency provide Medicaid eligibility to any person for whom the following conditions exist:

-- He or she is receiving OASDI benefits. - He or she was receiving SSI concurrently with OASDI but became ineligible for SSI. - Total countable income, excluding the "503" disregarded income, is within the program limits.
+- He or she is receiving OASDI benefits. - He or she was receiving SSI concurrently with OASDI but became ineligible for SSI for any reason. - Total countable income, excluding the "503" disregarded income, is less than or equal to the categorical income limits for SSI-related Medicaid. - Total countable assets must be below the categorical asset limits for SSI-related Medicaid.